ctsmightydog/Coursera_Getting_and_Cleaning_Data/CodeBook.md

 ##Information about the files to be used in analysis from Source Data
 * These two files are used for both the training and test groups:
-⋅⋅*features.txt: 561 rows of 2 varibles (feature Identifier and feature Name) ⋅⋅*activity_labels.txt: 6 rows of 2 variables (activity identifier and activity name)
+-- features.txt: 561 rows of 2 varibles (feature Identifier and feature Name)
+-- activity_labels.txt: 6 rows of 2 variables (activity identifier and activity name)

 * Training data set:
 ⋅⋅*X_train.txt: 7352 rows of 561 measurement variables.
 These are the actual measurement variables listed in features.txt